jlevy/og-equity-compensation/README.md

 ❗️ With private companies, it can be [very hard to know](#what-is-private-stock-worth) the value of equity.
-Because the value of private company stock is not determined by public trades, shareholders can only make educated guesses about the likely future value, at a time when they will be able to sell stock.
+Because the value of private company stock is not determined by regular trades on public markets, shareholders can only make educated guesses about the likely future value, at a time when they will be able to sell stock.
 After all, private company stock is simply a legal agreement that entitles you to something of highly uncertain value, and could well be worthless in the future, or highly valuable, depending on the fate of the company.